MusalX/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10 power is **
 11 from (BASE#number) to 10
-12 print all combination using {} then replace space with new line \n and finally grep non matchin oo to not show oo
+12 print all combination using {} then replace space with new line \n and finally grep non matchin oo to not show oo 13 printf to print other variables like float"